cjbackman/cjbackman.com/content/on/migrating-a-promotions-engine.md

 Some might rightfully say that we are treading into [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) territory with the above arguments.
 However, the most important aspect of the Promotions API was immediate risk management.
 Being able to run our legacy promotion engine alongside Talon.One meant we could apply [the strangler pattern](https://microservices.io/patterns/refactoring/strangler-application.html) to rolling out markets, i.e., doing one market at a time.

-#### Modelling the interface
+#### Modeling the interface

 The schema for the new promotion entity was modeled as having two discount types, discount and discount code.
 Those types could be associated with two entities, the cart or specific line items.
 The high-level schema of the new promotions was defined as:

 - `provider` - string.
 The name of the promotion engine, either "Commercetools" or "TalonOne".
 - `discountCodes` - an array of _DiscountCode_ objects.
-These represent discount codes on cart level.
+These represent discount codes on the cart level.
 - `discounts` - an array of _Discount_ objects.
-These represent discounts on cart level.
+These represent discounts on the cart level.
 - `lineItemPromotions` - a map of _LineItemPromotion_.
 These represent promotions applied to specific line items.
 - `nonApplicableDiscountCodes` - an array of _DiscountCodes_.
 The purpose of these are described later.